rarezhang/data_structures_and_algorithms_in_python/README.md

     * pre visit: when first reaching the position, that is, when the walk passes immediately left of the node in our visualization
     * post visit: when the walk later proceeds upward from that position, that is, when the walk passes to the right of the node

+### binary tree review
+T: a nonempty binary tree
+n: number of nodes
+nE: number of external nodes
+nI: number of internal nodes
+h: height of T
+T has following properties
+1. h + 1 ≤ n ≤ 2^(h + 1) − 1
+2. 1 ≤ nE ≤ 2^h
+3. h ≤ nI ≤ 2^h − 1
+4. log(n+1)− 1 ≤ h ≤ n − 1
+Also,if T is proper,then T has the following properties:
+1. 2h + 1 ≤ n ≤ 2^(h+1) − 1
+2. h + 1 ≤ nE ≤ 2^h
+3. h ≤ nI ≤ 2^h − 1
+4. log(n+1)− 1 ≤ h ≤ ( n − 1 )/ 2

+Question 1.
+What is the maximum height of a binary tree with n nodes?
+Answer:  n-1

+Question 2.
+What is the minimum height of a binary tree with n nodes?
+Answer:  floor(log2(n))

+Question 3.
+Consider a tree in which each node contains a maximum of 4 children (a quad tree).
+What is the minimum height of a quad tree that contains 21 nodes, what is the maximum height of a quad tree that contains 21 nodes?
+Answer:  The max number of nodes in level k is 4^k.
+Therefore we will have 1 + 4 + 16 + 64 + … total nodes in a tree.
+So the min height is 2 and max height is 20

+Question 4.
+What is the maximum number of external nodes (or leaves) for a binary tree with height H?
+Answer:  2^H

+Question 5.
+What is the maximum number of internal nodes (or leaves) for a binary tree with height H?
+Answer:  2^H - 1

+Question 6.
+Discuss advantages of using hash tables versus binary search trees
+Answer:  hash tables are great for applications that require quick search and updates, but do not require any order information.
+A “balanced” BST can maintains fairly quick search capability (log n) and order information

+Question 7.
+Assuming each node in a BST takes 20 bytes of storage, how much memory is necessary to store a “perfect” binary tree of height 3?
+What is the amount of memory necessary if the tree is a “Full” tree of height 3 with minimal number of nodes?
+Answer:  A perfect binary tree of height 3 has 23+1 – 1 = 15 nodes.
+Therefore it requires 300 bytes to store the tree.
+If the tree is full of height 3 and minimum number of nodes, the tree will have 7 nodes.
+So we need 140 bytes to store the tree.